 Then the daemon needs to be restarted so that the modified configuration file is used.

-Just for the fun of it, I listed the files in the log directory
+Just for the fun of it, I listed the last 10 entries in the

 to enable logging of messages to

 is reached with a web browser by entering the device IP address or